microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 This might be a little confusing to the end user, but is seen as an acceptable experience to the alternative of just completely disallowing running commands in other elevated windows.
-If a user is running in an elevated window, they probably will still want `wt -s 0 new-tab` to open in the current window.
+If a user is running in an elevated window, they probably will still want `wt -w 0 new-tab` to open in the current window.

 ### What happens to the content if the monarch dies unexpectedly?